Discover Jesus \ Events \Final Decision of the Sanhedrin

 Many times had this court met to denounce Jesus; many times had they decreed his death; many times they vowed to put an end to his ministry; these previous attempts to stop Jesus had always been informal and not official.
 But at this meeting, they finally, officially, and unanimously voted to place Jesus under arrest and to execute him.

 These rulers feared Jesus and his popularity among the common people.
-His cleansing of the temple that morning threatened their revenues, and they thought of themselves as responsible for maintaining social order.
-Jesus’ teachings of the gospel kingdom and the brotherhood of all mankind threatened their religious supremacy and they believed it needed to be stopped at all costs.
+His cleansing of the temple on the morning of Monday, April 3, threatened their revenues, and they thought of themselves as responsible for maintaining social order.
+Jesus’ teachings of the gospel kingdom and the brotherhood of all mankind threatened their religious supremacy, and they believed it needed to be stopped at all costs.

 This official decree of death upon Jesus was, in effect, the final rejection of the Son of God by the Hebrew nation.
 A millennium before, a covenant had been made between Melchizedek and Abraham, assuring Abraham that if he believed in God and obeyed his guidance, the children of Abraham would become the bearers of truth to the world.
 This divine covenant was now invalidated.